 It’s midsummer here in Scandinavia.
 The light lingers late into the evening, fragrant with blossoming hyldeblomst, climbing roses and salt air.
 Sunrise peeks in our windows a bit too early with the chirping sing-song of birds reminding us how long these Danish summer days are for exploring.
-When the sun is shining and the weather warm, the whole Copenhagen harbor will be heaving with people enjoying the clean water along the canals.
+When the sun is shining and the weather warm, the whole Copenhagen harbor will be heaving with people enjoying the clean, clear water along the canals.
 While you can (and should) take a dip from the shore or at one of the beautiful area beaches, this year, may I suggest you see a different side of the city and captain a customizable canal cruise.
 Even if you don’t have your own boat, there are plenty of ways to experience this pretty city from the water.

 Copenhagen prides itself on keeping the canals clean and safe enough to swim.
 But recent news about sewage systems dumping directly into the Øresund was cause for alarm.
 Check the water quality before you head out and are wanting to get more than your toes wet.
 Websites like badevand.dk will let you know where issues have arisen and there may be risks from a swim.
 Want to know what the water temperature will be?
 Check out the Danish Meteorologic Institute website or app.
 DMI lets you search the map for havtemperatur, sea temperature.

-Pack a picnic or bring aboard some snacks.
+Fashion a picnic or bring aboard some snacks.
 Chill the rosé for your group, but keep your captain sober.
 Take your pick of options depending on your boating prowess.
 Plot your course to catch all the Copenhagen icons or just slip along soaking in the city.
 It’s up to you.
 Design your own grand tour around Copenhagen aboard a boat.